Heba11-22/kiddos/README.md

 # Welcome to [*Kiddos*](https://heba-kiddos.herokuapp.com/)!
 ![Screen Shot 2021-06-01 at 7 13 21 PM](https://user-images.githubusercontent.com/70715884/120407850-88b09180-c313-11eb-8a88-3b5d03764961.png)

-### [*Kiddos*](https://heba-kiddos.herokuapp.com/) is an e-Commercial web application for kids clothing using React/Redux in the frontend and Flask in the backend.
+### [*Kiddos*](https://heba-kiddos.herokuapp.com/) is an e-Commercial web application for kids' clothing using React/Redux in the frontend and Flask in the backend.

 ## Technologies Used:
     1- React / Redux.